 The Music department at RMGS has two full time teachers, both of whom are subject specialists.

-The Music block is housed in an impressive building separate from the main school, and display work celebrates the achievements of students both in school and out of it.
+The Music block is housed in an impressive building separate from the main school, and display work celebrates the achievements of students both in school and in the community.
 Students who pass instrumental exams have copies of their certificates placed on a “wall of fame”, and display boards show photos from recent concerts, workshops, musicals and trips.

 EXTRA CURRICULAR MUSIC

-There are plenty of opportunities for all students to get involved in musical activities – from complete beginners to advanced musicians.
+There are also plenty of opportunities for all students to get involved in musical activities via our extra-curricular clubs – from complete beginners to advanced musicians.
 Ensembles suitable for beginners include Vocal Chords (keyboard and singing), Ukulele Club, Jam Club, and Music Tech Club.
-Ensembles where at least one year of experience is required are ‘Cello Choir, Junior Wind Band, Brass Group, Guitar Club, and String Group.
+Ensembles where at least one year of experience is required are Junior Wind Band, Brass Group, Trombone Choir, Guitar Club, and String Group.

 Our flagship ensemble, Big Band, requires students to have reached at least grade 3 standard on an appropriate instrument.
 Other clubs are added when appropriate to best provide for the students and their musical abilities and interests.
 Details of these music ensembles can be found below.